DanWin/le-chat-php/README.md

 ------------

-Copy lang_en.php and rename it to lang_YOUR_LANGCODE.php Then edit the file and translate the messages into your language.
+Copy lang_en.php and rename it to lang_YOUR_LANGCODE.php Then edit the file and translate the messages into your language and change $I to $T at the top.
 If you ever use a ' character, you have to escape it by using \' instead or the script will fail.
 When you are done, you have to edit the chat script, to include your translation.
 Simply add a line with
 		'lang_code'	=>'Language name',